Soil moisture mapping#

-Click on START button to run a data-filling algorithm on each of the soil moisture maps.
+Select the START button to run a data-filling algorithm on each of the soil moisture maps.

 Run the Statistics postprocess.

-In the left panel select the “Calculate statistics” tab.
+In the left panel select the Calculate statistics tab.

 After the data is filtered, a time series analysis of the soil moisture maps can be performed.
-Several statistics can be applied whether to the entire time series or to a specified range, statistics as median, mean, standard deviation, or linear trend (slope of the line) are available to process the selected data.
+Several statistics can be applied whether to the entire time series or to a specified range; statistics as median, mean, standard deviation, or linear trend (slope of the line) are available to process the selected data.

 Select column and field to process all images inside that folder.

-Gmean, geometric mean
+Gmean: geometric mean

-Std, standard deviation
+Std: standard deviation

-The ‘Valid pixels’ option will create a new image representing only the count of the valid pixels from the stack.
+The Valid pixels option will create a new image representing only the count of the valid pixels from the stack.

-Processors: by default, the module will display the number of processors that are active in the current instance session and will perform the stack-composed with all of them, however, in order to test the best benchmark to the specific stack, this number could be changed within the advanced settings tab.
+Processors: By default, the module will display the number of processors that are active in the current instance session and will perform the stack-composed with all of them; however, in order to test the best benchmark to the specific stack, this number could be changed within the Advanced settings tab.

-Once the settings are specified, click on the ‘Calculate statistics’ button.
+Once the settings are specified, select the Calculate statistics button.

 The processed images can be found in the folder: home/user/pysmm_downloads/1_processed/assetname/rowname/stats

-In the left panel select the “Display map” tab.
+In the left panel, select the Display map tab.

-The map visualization tab will allow you to display any monoband image in your SEPAL account, not only the downloaded data.
+The Map visualization tab will allow you to display any mono-band image in your SEPAL account (not only the downloaded data).

-Click over the “Search file” button and navigate over the dropdown list, search the desired image, and click on the “Display image” button.
+Select the Search file button and navigate over the dropdown list to search for the desired image.
+Select the Display image button.